 Water the plants as needed, using room temperature water.
 Use the old “stick your finger in it” method.
 That is, stick your finger in the soil and if it’s dry, give it some water; if it is damp or wet, then let it be.
 Too much water can lead to fungus.
 Water your indoor plants in the morning on sunny days ideally, as evaporation slows on cloudy, cool days.

-Squirt them if needed.
+Spray them if needed.
 To counter the dry air, especially in the summer or in heated homes during the winter, mist around the plants frequently.
 Dryness can lead to brown tips and spider mites.

 Rotate those beauties.
 Give your plants a quarter turn each week to expose all sides to the sun, so as to ensure it grows evenly.